DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 _Willow, Theo, Madrigal_

 - **MORNING**.
 As promised, two members of the Gundlachs meet the party outside.
 Effie Gundlach wears many rings and is friendly.
-Hovrador Gundlach is tall, handsome, and desperate for a fight. ♠ They agree to fund a Riverkeeper assault on Fort Flumenel and offer to sponsor Ten Thorn Tavern as a secret Riverkeeper base (gain x3 Multiplier).
+Hovrador Gundlach is tall, handsome, and desperate for a fight. ♠ They agree to fund a Riverkeeper assault on Fort Flumenel and offer to sponsor Ten Thorn Tavern as a secret Riverkeeper base (gain x3 Fame).
 They plan to assult Fort Flumenel at the end of the month (Day 30), and demand that no survivors remain.
 The Firetender will travel back with The Players to Ten Thorn Tavern to begin setting up the Riverkeeper base.

 **The Players take a week of rest to heal up and prepare for the upcoming assault.
 The Tavern is upgraded and the Riverkeeper base is established.**